pantheon-systems/documentation/CONTRIBUTING.md

 - developing
 - managing
-- WordPress
+- wordpress
 - drupal

- If you feel that another category should be created, indicate the suggestion within your Pull Request and a moderator will review.
+ If you feel that another category should be created, indicate the suggestion within your pull request and a moderator will review.
 #### Tags
 Only the following tags should be included (case sensitive):